 After completing No 59 Valiant Conversion Course in November 1960, I was posted to 18 Squadron at Finningley near Doncaster, the only Valiant squadron in 1 Group.
 (These days former-RAF Finningley is Robin Hood Airport Doncaster Sheffield, code DSA.)
 I was very disappointed when I discovered that my new squadron's role was purely training and that it was not part of the main nuclear bomber force.
 All the original bombing and nuclear-associated equipment had been removed from our Valiants and replaced by masses of ex-USAF electronic counter-measures (ECM) equipment which may once have been state-of-the-art but certainly was not in 1960.
 It turned out that the Americans had either sold it, or donated it, to the Royal Canadian Air Force and they had, in due course, passed it on to 18 Squadron.
 Our squadron even had a RCAF specialist electronics engineering officer to supervise the operation and maintenance of the equipment.

 We had been taught at Jurby that all officers needed to provide themselves with Calling Cards.
-The cards had to be of a standard size with copperplate script engraved on a genuine copper plate.
+The cards had to be of a standard size made from a master with copperplate script engraved on a genuine copper plate.
 Officers below the rank of flight lieutenant were plain Mister and were not permitted to put their rank on their calling cards.
 Officers who were members of certain approved gentlemen's clubs could add the club's name under their own name.
 On arrival at each new station, officers of all ranks were required to deposit two cards on a silver platter that they would always find on a table standing centrally in the entrance hall of the Officers' Mess.
 Protocol required that one card was addressed, by hand, "To the President of the Mess Committee and Officers" and the other to the wife of the Station Commander by name.
 Having done that the officer was deemed to have formally arrived.

 There was one further gentlemanly duty that had to be carried out as soon as possible.
 Single officers were required to 'call' personally on the Station Commander's wife within a week of their arrival.
 (There were different arrangements for married officers.)
 The Station Adjutant advised newly-arrived single officers of the days of the week when Mrs Station Commander was available for calls and her preferred time of day, and added that we would not be invited to any social functions until that duty had been performed.
 I duly presented myself on my first Thursday at exactly 4pm at the door of the Station Commander's residence and knocked.